 Methods and distances of seed and pollen dispersal vary significantly among species.
 For example, seed of some wetland species may be distributed widely by waterfowl or flowing water, while seed from some forest and prairie species that is spread by insects or falling seed may be dispersed relatively short distances.
-Available research suggests that some species that have seed (or pollen) that is not dispersed widely by wind, water, animals or other factors could be negatively impacted if seed of that species is introduced from far distances (Keller et al. 2000.)

-impacted if seed of that species is introduced from far distances (Keller et al. 2000, Edmonds & Timmerman 2003, Hufford & Mazer 2003, Heiser & Shaw 2006).
+Available research suggests that some species that have seed (or pollen) that is not dispersed widely by wind, water, animals or other factors could be negatively impacted if seed of that species is introduced from far distances (Keller et al. 2000, Edmonds & Timmerman 2003, Hufford & Mazer 2003, Heiser & Shaw 2006).
 Unfortunately, information about potential genetic impacts to species is available for only a small percent of species used in restoration, so more research is needed on this topic.